GitTuNguyen/Chess_SDL/README.md

 ### Introduction

-A practical simple C++ project to play CHESS using SDL.
+A C++ project to play CHESS using SDL.

 ### How to build: